Maksimka101/combine/README.md

 ### Kill

-To kill CombineIsolate you can use `CombineIsolate.kill` method.
+You can use `CombineIsolate.kill` method to kill CombineIsolate.

 ```dart
 CombineIsolate combineIsolate;